Veronica of the Passion: Biography

 She was born as Sophie Leeves in 1823 in Istanbul, to Henry Daniel Leeves, an Anglican chaplain to the British Embassy there, and to Sophia Mary Haultain, the daughter of a Colonel in the British army.

 When Leeves was in her teens a change came over her.
 She spent long hours in prayers.
 "Easter Tuesday ended in a dark night" she wrote.
 "I blew out the last candles.
 The house was still.
 Suddenly a clear but soft voice broke the stillness and I heard these words distinctly 'My peace I leave you; My peace I give you'.
 Then all was still again, the night as well as my heart".

 Leeves felt drawn to the Roman Catholic Church, especially the sacraments of Confession and Holy Communion.
 Leeves and others were annoyed at this.
 She broke off her engagement to a naval officer.

 Leeves was received into the Catholic Church on 2 February 1850 in Malta.
 The following year, she went to France where she entered the Sisters of St. Joseph of the Apparition, which had been founded in 1836 by Emily de Vialar.
-After completing the novitiate, she was professed as a member of the congregation on 14 September 1851 and received the name Veronica of the Passion.
+After completing the novitiate, she was professed as a member of the congregation on 14 September 1851 and received the relgious name Veronica of the Passion.

 In 1863 Veronica was assigned to teach at the congregation's foundation in India, sent at the request of the bishop Marie Antony, who had appealed to France for assistance to hand over the education of youth to religious.
 As a preliminary step he had bought a house at Calicut (now Kozhikode) in 1860 and fitted it up for a convent and at the request of the people opened a school there on 1 April 1862, calling it St. Joseph's School.
 Veronica and Mary Joseph, after a long and tiring voyage and a brief halt at Mangalore, arrived there on 27 April 1862, and took charge of the school.
 She served as the first Superior of the convent and spent two years teaching at both Mangalore and Kozhikode.